cgrossde/nw-notify/README.md

     }
 });
-// Send notification that uses the new options notify('Notification', 'Using some other app icon');
+// Send notification that uses the new options nwNotify.notify('Notification', 'Using some other app icon');

 // Before terminating you should close all windows openend by nw-notify nwNotify.closeAll();